 Drumstick leaves are slightly bitter in taste and so I added amchur powder to the paratha along with other spices.
 The bitterness is only slightly masked but I feel this bitter taste gives a unique taste to the parathas.

 I think the only slightly tedious job is picking the leaves but these leaves are packed with nutrients.
 They are rich in iron and also rich in vitamin A, vitamin C and proteins.
+Thus its great to include these leaves in our diet.
 Lets move on to the recipe for simple drumstick leaves paratha.

-How to make drumstick leaves paratha with step by step photos
+How to make Drumstick Leaves Paratha step by step

-- Pick the drumstick leaves, rinse them well with water and roughly chop them.
+- Firstly, pick the drumstick leaves, rinse them well with water and roughly chop them.
 Add these leaves to the whole wheat flour.

-- Add salt and other spice powders to the flour and mix well.
+- Then add salt and other spice powders to the flour and mix well.

 - Rub in the oil to the flour.

-- Keep adding water gradually to make a smooth dough.
+- Then keep adding water gradually to make a smooth dough.